Farama-Foundation/PettingZoo/docs/gamma/prospector.md

 This game is inspired by gold panning in the American "wild west" movies.
 There's a blue river at the bottom of the screen, which contains gold.
 4 "prospector" agents can move and touch the river and pan from it, and get a gold nugget (visibly held by them).
-They take a 3 element vector of continuous values (the first for forward/backward, the second for left/right movement, the third for clockwise/counter-clockwise rotation).
-They can only hold 1 nugget at a time.
+Prospectors can only hold one nugget at a time, and nuggets stay in the same position relative to the prospector's orientation.

+Prospector agents take a 3-element vector of continuous values between -1 and 1, inclusive.
+The action space is `(y, x, r)`, where `y` is used for forward/backward movement, `x` is used for left/right movement, and `r` is used for clockwise/counter-clockwise rotation.

 There are a handful of bank chests at the top of the screen.
 The prospector agents can hand their held gold nugget to the 3 "banker" agents, to get a reward.
 The banker agents can't rotate,